 - 225 g firm tofu cut into 1 cm slices and then 1 cm strips

 - 3 tsp soy sauce

 - Whisk together the ginger, sesame oil, rice vinegar, soy sauce, brown sugar, olive oil, sesame seeds and chilli, if using.
 Set aside.

-- **For those who don't like raw ginger, please see optional step in notes below**
+- **If you don't like raw ginger, please see optional step in notes below**

 - Cook the rice noodles according to packet instructions (usually soak in boiling water for 5 minutes)and leave to one side to cool.

-- Prepare the vegetables and place to one side.
+- Prepare the vegetables and place into serving bowls with the noodles.

 - Meanwhile, mix together the soy sauce, sesame oil and honey/brown sugar.

-- When the tofu is cooked turn off the heat then add the soy sauce mixture to the pan and stir, until tofu coated and sauce has evaporated.
+- When the tofu is cooked turn off the heat then add the soy sauce mixture to the pan and stir until the tofu is thoroughly coated and the sauce has evaporated.

-- Serve straight away on top of the noodles with the vegetables and herbs.
+- Serve the tofu straight away on top of the noodles with the vegetables and herbs.